Carlo Sharma

-Ram Carlo T. Sharma (born September 20, 1980 in Makati, Philippines) is a professional basketball player who last played for the Pilipinas MX3 Kings in the ASEAN Basketball League.
+Ram Carlo T. Sharma (born September 20, 1980 in Makati, Philippines) is a former professional basketball player who last played for the Pilipinas MX3 Kings in the ASEAN Basketball League.
 He was drafted by Shell twelfth overall in the 2004 PBA draft.

 College career

 In 2001, Sharma joined the De La Salle University, which was coming off its third straight championship with a rookie class that included Joseph Yeo, and eventual Rookie of the Year Mark Cardona.
 In his rookie season, he played a vital role for the De La Salle Green Archers as their defensive anchor.
 That season, the Archers made the finals against the Ateneo Blue Eagles.
 In Game 1, he threw a punch at Ateneo player Rich Alvarez, but the referees did not call the foul.
 The UAAP technical committee then suspended him for a game.
 With him out and nearly the entire team not feeling well due to a virus, the Eagles took Game 2, forcing a do-or-die Game 3.
 He returned in Game 3, in which he had 22 points and 14 rebounds, and the Archers won their fourth straight championship.
 He also limited Ateneo's star center Enrico Villanueva to just five points.

 The following year, the Archers won their first 11 games of Season 65, including a win over the UE Red Warriors in which he had 24 points and 12 rebounds.
 They had an opportunity to sweep all the elimination rounds, but they lost their last game to Ateneo.
 They faced Ateneo once again, but this time Ateneo beat them in three games.

 The 2003 season saw him, Yeo and Cardona become the veterans of the team.
 That season they fell to Ateneo once again, this time in the Final Four.
 After that season, he declared for the PBA Draft.